vonajs/vona/packages-docs/guide/start/play.md

 ### 1. Create a new play file

 We need to create a new source code file: `src/backend/play/index.ts`.
-Currently, we do not need to create this file manually, but execute the following command to automatically create the file:
+However, we do not need to create this file manually, but execute the following command to automatically create the file:

 ``` bash
 $ vona play